top of page

 Retreats

-are designed to create hospitable spaces for solitude and communion with God.
+Prayer retreats are designed to create hospitable spaces for solitude and communion with God.
 These retreats include corporate singing and devotional instruction from Scripture, woven together with both personal and communal times of prayer.

 “At the heart of historic Protestant spiritual formation is a triangulated relationship between